 The increase in impact in FY 2022-2023 is largely thanks to the women entrepreneurship program which is executed in partnership with JSLPS.
-Since March 2022, Women on Wings and JSLP have been collaborating on building a sustainable brand for Palash.
-JSLPS has introduced Palash in 2020 with the aim to provide access to market to the women that they have mobilized and trained in production and processing of largely Food & Agri related products.
+Since March 2022, Women on Wings and JSLPS have been collaborating on building a sustainable brand for Palash.
+JSLPS has introduced Palash in 2020, because it wanted to provide access to market to rural women.
+Women that they have mobilized and trained in production and processing of largely Food & Agri related products.

 What a difference an income makes

-Women on Wings and JSLPS are collaborating on developing a complete business strategy for Palash with an objective of creating a sustainable brand that will create regular income and more jobs for women in Jharkhand like Reena Devi (picture center), a flour mill operator, from the village of Nagri, in the district of Ranchi, Jharkhand state.
+Women on Wings and JSLPS are collaborating on developing a complete business strategy for Palash.
+Because creating a sustainable brand will ultimately create regular income and more jobs for women in Jharkhand.
+Women like Reena Devi (picture center), a flour mill operator, from the village of Nagri, in the district of Ranchi, Jharkhand state.

 A Women on Wings team member interviewed Reena while on a field visit for JSLPS’s women entrepreneurship program.
-Reena shared that thanks to this program, she was able to get a loan to purchase an electric flour mill which resulted in a sustainable income for herself and her family.
+Reena shared that thanks to this program, she was able to get a loan to purchase an electric flour mill.
+This new mill resulted in a sustainable income for herself and her family.

-Since earning a better income, Reena has been able to enroll her children in private schools where they have better education and exposure.
+Since earning a better income, Reena has been able to enroll her children in private schools, so they have better education and exposure.
 If the kids lag in subjects and require more tutoring, she can send them for extra classes.
 Reena aims to expand her flour mill unit this year and involve more female suppliers of raw materials.
 Read more about Reena’s journey.

 State governments believe in Women on Wings’ approach

 Says Shilpa Mittal Singh, joint Managing Director at Women on Wings: “Reena’s story is a great example of the many women we have met while on field visits.
 Building women entrepreneurship programs will contribute to scaling our impact and engage more women like her.
-Last January we also signed a partnership with Mahila Arthik Vikas Mahamandal (MAVIM), a groundbreaking initiative undertaken by the Government of Maharashtra, for a period of three years to establish a revenue vertical within MAVIM in order to scale up their brand Tejaswini and co-create sustainable livelihood for rural women in Maharashtra.
-We are very proud that already two state government institutions see the added value of Women on Wings and choose us for building their women entrepreneurship programs.”
+Last January we also signed a partnership with Mahila Arthik Vikas Mahamandal (MAVIM), a groundbreaking initiative undertaken by the Government of Maharashtra.
+For a period of three years we will work on establishing a revenue vertical within MAVIM to scale up their brand Tejaswini.
+This will result in the co-creation of sustainable livelihood for rural women in Maharashtra.
+We are very proud that already two state government institutions see the added value of Women on Wings, and choose us for building their women entrepreneurship programs.”